kirtiBohra12/sneakers-streetwear-analysis-customer-segmentation/README.md

 - **Name**: Sneakers & Streetwear Sales (2022)
 - **Link**: [Download Dataset](https://www.kaggle.com/datasets/atharvasoundankar/sneakers-and-streetwear-sales-2022)

-> *If this is a custom dataset or uploaded on your Kaggle notebook, replace the link above with your notebook’s dataset URL or upload it as a `.csv` in the repo.*

 ## 📌 Tools & Libraries

 - Python (Pandas, NumPy)